marcushuewitt/ClassNotes/Class06/README.md

 Log into your github account and create a pull request to apply this new commit to the upstream repo.

-NOTE: See video walk-through example [here]().
+NOTE: See video walk-through example [here](https://use.vg/yQMOqi).

-# c05ex0d - handle merge conflicts between local and remote repo (easy - when no changes have been made to the same file)
+# c06ex0d - handle merge conflicts between local and remote repo (easy - when no changes have been made to the same file)

 You may get into a situation where you have changes on your local repo that haven't been pushed to the remote (guithub) repo, but have also made changes on the remote (github) repo.
 In such situations, you'll find that you can push your work from the local repo to the server -- as you will see an error displayed.